-In February 2016, the Company adopted the 2016 Equity Incentive Plan (2016 Plan) as a successor to and continuation of the prior 2006 Equity Incentive Plan (2006 Plan).
-The 2016 Plan provides for the grant of incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock awards, restricted stock units, and other stock awards to directors, employees, and consultants.
-Awards granted under the 2016 Plan or the 2006 Plan that expired or otherwise terminated, or were forfeited, cancelled, or repurchased by the Company, became available for future issuance under the 2016 Plan.
+In February 2016, the Company adopted the 2016 Equity Incentive Plan (2016 Plan) as a successor to and continuation of the prior 2006 Plan.
+The 2016 Plan provided for the grant of incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock awards, RSUs, and other stock awards to directors, employees, and consultant.
+Awards granted under the 2016 Plan or the 2006 Plan that were unallocated, expired or otherwise terminated, or were forfeited, cancelled, or repurchased by the Company, became available for future issuance under the 2016 Plan.
 In addition, shares subject to an award were withheld to satisfy a participant's tax withholding obligations, or were reacquired by the Company as consideration for the exercise or purchase price of a stock award also became available for future issuance under the 2016 Incentive Plan.
+No additional awards may be granted under the 2016 Plan.